Bl4omArchie/CUDA_Tutorial/README.md

 However, if you have a regular installation of Linux, and not with a virtual machine, it should work normally.

-## Let's code
+## CUDA programmation

+As I said in the introduction, you can code with your GPU in severals languages.
+CUDA GPU programming is integrated in many framework (ie: tensorflow, numba...) so you can chose your favourite language.
+In the following sections, we will code in C/C++ and python.
+I will also show you the python framework Numba.

+### Hello world in CUDA (C/C++)

-It is now time to see whats Cuda look like and compile you first program.
-To do so, you will need a compiler called **nvcc**.
-It is already installed in the toolkit and very simple to use.
+In order to code in a low level language like C++, you need a specefic compilator called **nvcc** which is already installed in the CUDA toolkit.

-### First cuda code
-The first way to code with Cuda is to put everything is a .cu file combining cuda and c/c++.
-You have two examples of code in the **src** folder: **hello.cu** and **mult.cu**.
+In the **src** folder, you have two codes samples: **hello.cu** and **mult.cu**.
 The first file is a hello world program and the second one a simple multiplication function.